The secret network of tunnels under ‘paranoid’ Putin’s bunker

 Gleb Karakulov, 35, who served as an engineer in the Federal Guard Service (FSO) presidential communications unit, claimed last month that Mr Putin opts to stay “in his bunker” rather than make trips because he is so paranoid about an assassination attempt.

-The Russian president also allegedly travels with a 2.5 meter high box to prevent his secret talks from leaking and Western bugging.
+The Russian president also allegedly travels with a 2.5 metre high box to prevent his secret talks from leaking and Western bugging.

 Mr Karakulov claimed that the Russian president is isolating for a fourth year in a row, out of fear of becoming infected with Covid-19, and staff can only work in the same room as him once they have been in isolation for two weeks.